BenYoo-ben/MyRepo/README.md

  ##### Smaptrack
  this program keeps track of certain process's smap.
  although smap doesn't offer you best information about memory being used
- it's possible to make accurate guess of flow of memory in your process.
+ it's possible to make quite accurate guesses on the flow of memory in your process.

 ### C_snippets
  ##### null_checked_sprintf
  sprintf~ like functions results in undefiend behavior when NULL input is given.
- This function can check for NULL values before running sprintf~ like functions(va_args, va_list, etc)
+ This function can check for NULL values before running sprintf~ like functions (implented through va_args, va_list, etc)

+ ##### daemon
+ simple illustration of creating a daemon process.
+ Detaching terminal, session leader operations, redirecting stdios and logging pid.